 Benny's love for soccer doesn't stop there.
 He wants Indonesian children to have the space and access to grow through soccer.

-"Through ASIOP I hope to pass on the spirit to the younger generation," he said.
+"Through ASIOP, I hope to pass on the spirit to the younger generation," he said.